Have you seen advice online about “thyroid hacks”, such as avoiding certain foods like broccoli or using baking soda? It can be confusing.

 Why are we doing this?

 * All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size was 7,208 adults in Chile, Columbia, Mexico, Saudi Arabia, Indonesia and China.
+Total sample size was 7,208 adults in Chile, Colombia, Mexico, Saudi Arabia, Indonesia and China.
 Fieldwork was undertaken from 24 March – 6 April 2020.
 The survey was carried out online.
 The figures have been weighted and are representative of all adults (Aged 18+) in each country.

 Knowing your thyroid can help make the most of the time with your healthcare professional, but how do you do that?
 The key is to test and talk.